-I recently flew internationally on Delta Comfort Plus, and I gotta say, the upgrade is worth it.
-From the extra legroom, to the upgraded snacks, and the power outlet under the seat, it’s a lot like having a cozy little office in the sky.
+I fly Delta Comfort Plus quite a bit, and I gotta say, the upgrade is worth it for international flights.
+From the extra legroom, to the gourmet snacks, and the power outlet under the seat, it’s a lot like having a cozy little office in the sky.
 Below I have photos of Delta Comfort Plus taken from my iPhone to give you a preview as well as some extra tips to make your flight as comfortable as possible.

 When it comes to extra legroom, they don’t skimp.
 I’ve been on international flights with other airlines where my knees touch the seat.
 And since I’m only 5’3″, I can imagine how even more uncomfortable that can be for taller folks.
 Here are my iPhone photos to give you a preview.
 You can see that the Delta Comfort Plus seats are a bit wider and more cozy than economy.